Aryank47/speaker-diarization-recognition-for-multi-speaker-indian-conversations/README.md

 ## Code Structure

-1. proj.ipynb: Jupyter notebook that demonstrates the pipeline with code and visualizations.
+1. main.ipynb: Jupyter notebook that demonstrates the pipeline with code and visualizations.
 2. requirements.txt: Lists all the Python dependencies needed for the project.
 3. AMI/: Contains AMI meeting corpus data and annotations.
 4. ES2008a/: Directory for the specific AMI meeting session data.